ryuchi311/app-laundry/README.md

 ### 🌟 About This System

 This laundry management system was designed to modernize and streamline laundry business operations.
-It provides a complete solution for managing customers, services, orders, and pricing with a professional, user-friendly interface.
+It provides a complete solution for managing customers, services, laundry items, and pricing with a professional, user-friendly interface.

 **Key Benefits:**
 - Reduce manual paperwork